Partial Information Sharing over Social Learning Networks: Proof of Theorem

 where (a) follows from Jensen's inequality applied as follows:

 Setting $\bm{y}_{k,i}=\log \frac{\bm{\mu}_{k,i}(\thetashare)}{\bm{\mu}_{k,i}(\thetatrue)}$ and

 we can write \eqref{eq:recurbound} in vector form as:

 where the symbol $\preccurlyeq$ denotes element-wise inequality.
 Therefore, the recursion in \eqref{eq:recurbound1} matches the model in \eqref{eq:lemrecurs}, but for the fact that we have an inequality in place of an equality.
-Since the matrix $A$ has nonnegative entries, we can still develop the recursion preserving the inequality, allowing us to use the results from Lemma~\ref{lem:aux1} (Appendix~\ref{ap:aux}).
+Since the matrix $A$ has nonnegative entries, we can still develop the recursion preserving the inequality, allowing us to use the results from Lemma~\ref{lem:aux1} (Appendix~\ref{ap:aux}) in the form of an inequality.

-We need now to show that $\bm{x}_i$, as defined in \eqref{eq:xchoice}, satisfies the conditions \eqref{eq:aslim1}--\eqref{eq:aslim3} in Lemma~\ref{lem:aux1}.
-Regarding the log-likelihood ratio terms, i.e., the first two terms on the RHS of \eqref{eq:xchoice}, since these terms satisfy Assumption~\ref{as:integ} and since the observations $\bm{\xi}_{\ell,i}$ are i.i.d. across time, the result of Lemma~\ref{lem:aux1} can be applied to these terms, in view of Property~\ref{prop:int}.
-For these two terms, from Property~\ref{prop:int} (Appendix~\ref{ap:aux}), we have that
+We need now to show that $\bm{x}_i$, as defined in \eqref{eq:xchoice}, satisfies the conditions \eqref{eq:aslim1} and \eqref{eq:aslim2} in Lemma~\ref{lem:aux1}.
+Regarding the log-likelihood ratio terms, i.e., the first two terms on the RHS of \eqref{eq:xchoice}, since these terms satisfy Assumption~\ref{as:integ} and since the observations $\bm{\xi}_{\ell,i}$ are i.i.d. across time, the result of Lemma~\ref{lem:aux1} can be applied to these terms, in view of Property~\ref{prop:int} (Appendix~\ref{ap:aux}).
+For these two terms, we have that

 For what concerns the log-belief ratio, i.e., the third term on the RHS of \eqref{eq:xchoice}, we have that this term behaves like the recursion seen in \eqref{eq:unsharedevolut}, which reveals that the log-belief ratio for the non-transmitted hypotheses matches the model in \eqref{eq:recurlemmascalar}.
-As a result, conditions \eqref{eq:aslim1}--\eqref{eq:aslim3} are automatically satisfied in view of Lemma~\ref{lem:scalarevolut}.
+As a result, conditions \eqref{eq:aslim1} and \eqref{eq:aslim2} are automatically satisfied in view of Lemma~\ref{lem:scalarevolut}.

 From Lemma~\ref{lem:aux1}, we have that